Downeast Coastal Conservancy

 How does Downeast Coastal Conservancy spend its money?

 Downeast Coastal Conservancy directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Downeast Coastal Conservancy tax-deductible?